Aryzon/unity-sdk/README.md

 5. In the player settings head over to XR Plugin Management, select ARKit or ARCore according to your target platforms.<br>**Important: deselect Cardboard**.
 This will automatically install the package from the package manager for you.
 6. Find the ARFoundation Tracking scene in Assets -> Samples.
 7. You can now build and run this scene.

+Note: ARSession has an option 'Match Frame Rate', by default this option is selected, however it should not be selected when building for Aryzon headsets.
+Most Android phones run ARCore at only 30 fps.
+Selecting this option causes the stereoscopic view to run at 30 fps as well.
+Since rotation is updated at 60 fps (or even more) we should disable this option.